Want a simple way to increase the visibility of your LinkedIn profile, land more job interviews, and generate more

-- Everyone is using the exact same headline formula!
+Second, everyone else is using the exact same (boring, ineffective) headline formula!

 If I'm running this search, the only thing that's differentiating one person from another is the company they work at.
 You don't want to rely on your company's brand, and you don't want to lose out on a click to someone else's company either!

 Imagine if there was another person in here who had a headline that said something like:

 Now, that's interesting!
 And it would definitely stand out in a sea of other people with “Software Engineer at [Company]” titles.

 That's what we're aiming to do on the back end of our LinkedIn headline.
 You want to use this space to drive home the results you've achieved and illustrate your value in a tangible way.

 I know it's not always easy to come up with measurable metrics for every industry, so I put together some headline examples to give you a few ideas: